temataro/mcap2json/README.md

 options:
-  -h, --help            show this help message and exit -m MCAP, --mcap MCAP  Path to the MCAP file to convert -o JSON_FILE, --output JSON_FILE
+  -h, --help            show this help message and exit -m MCAP, --mcap MCAP  Path to the MCAP file or directory containing MCAP files to convert -o JSON_FILE, --output JSON_FILE
                         Path to output JSON file (defaults to stdout if not specified).
-                        If filename ends with .bz2, output will be compressed with bzip2 -q, --no-progress     Disable progress bar (quiet mode) -p, --pretty          Pretty-print JSON output (indented format) -t, --topics          List all topics with their types and message counts, then exit
+                        If filename ends with .bz2, output will be compressed with bzip2.
+                        When processing a directory, this option is ignored and files are saved as basename.json.bz2 -q, --no-progress     Disable progress bar (quiet mode) -p, --pretty          Pretty-print JSON output (indented format) -t, --topics          List all topics with their types and message counts, then exit